 Players offering retirement and savings products to individuals rather than businesses (or rather bought by businesses for employees) include Bimeh Alborz and Bimeh Asia.
 Both of these groups are partially privatised.
 There are also specialist life insurance companies, though some of these, such as DanaInsurance, have since expanded into the non-life market.
 However, their presence there is frequently negligible owing to the highly fragmented nature of the non life competitive landscape.
 Overall, state involvement in the insurance sector is quite high in Iran, accounting for just under half of the market share this is a combination of wholly state owned groups, and partially privatised entities such as those above.
 Moreover, the Iranian life sector is dominated by the state-owned composite company Bimeh Iran, a domestic behemoth who dwarfs other groups.

 This means that although just over half of the market is comprised of private sector players, these are comparatively small, with limited market shares in comparison to Bimeh Iran's dominance.
-However, over the longer term, as sanctions relax and foreign entrants return, we anticipate an increasingly competitive market, with the state dominance being eroded.

-European, Asian and African insurers are all keen to re-enter the Iranian market, and are looking to cooperate with Iranian groups.
-We therefore expect to see a number of subsidiaries and joint ventures over the coming years, as established insurance majors see to capitalise on the reopening of a lucrative market.
+However, Iran's ongoing rapprochement with the West is expected to pave the way for increased competition in life insurance underwriting in the country, with European, Asian and African insurers all reportedly keen to reenter the Iranian market and looking to cooperate with Iranian groups.
+As a result, we expect to see an uptick in mergers and acquisitions activity within the sector over the next few years.
+Increased competition should see the dominance of the state-owned insurance groups gradually eroded.